mattmakai/fullstackpython.com/source/content/pages/05-data/06-object-relational-mappers.markdown

 ### Peewee
-[Peewee](https://peewee.readthedocs.org/en/latest/) is a Python ORM written to be
+[Peewee](https://peewee.readthedocs.org/en/latest/) is a Python ORM implementation that is written to be
 "[simpler, smaller and more hackable](http://charlesleifer.com/blog/the-case-for-peewee-small-hackable-and-fun/)" than SQLAlchemy.
-The analogy used by the core Peewee author is that Peewee is to SQLAlchemy as SQLite is to PostgreSQL.
-An ORM does not have to work for every exhaustive use case in order to be useful.
+Read the [full Peewee page](/peewee.html) for more information on the Python ORM implementation.

 ### Pony